-- Tom Strong's own wife Dhalua is also an example, although she's actually black.
+- Tom Strong's own wife, Dhalua, is also an example, although she's actually black.
+(She's also a reconstruction of the trope—namely, what happens when The Chief's Daughter marries the hero and moves to a post-industrial nation, but never loses her edge.)
 There's also the alternate universe Tesla of the Tigers, who comes from a world overrun with jungle and whose father Tom of the Tigers was raised by... you can probably guess.
 Interestingly, Princess Pantha is romantically linked to Tom's Terra Obscura counterpart, Tom Strange.

-- One issue of Tom Strong's Terrific Tales had Tesla captured by poachers and made into a safari attraction along with several other Jungle Princesses.
+- One parodic issue of Tom Strong's Terrific Tales had Tesla going back to nature in a jungle, getting captured by poachers, and being put into a safari attraction with several other Jungle Princesses.
 It turns out they aren't a protected species.

 - Parodied by "Libby in the Lost World" in Penthouse Comix.
-Libby was a Jewish American princess stranded in a Lost World by plane crash and forced unwillingly into the role of Jungle Princess.
+Libby was a Jewish American Princess stranded in a Lost World by a plane crash and forced unwillingly into the role of Jungle Princess.